Chicago White Sox Odds

 White Sox schedule

-The White Sox open their season on April 8 on the road against the Detroit Tigers.
-You can see the full schedule here.
+The White Sox kicked off their 2024 schedule at home versus the Detroit Tigers on March 28.
+You can see the full Chicago White Sox schedule here.

 About Guaranteed Rate Field